One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Unsolved Reward Proxies

 \textbf{Setup:} We use ten generative language models to calculate cross-entropy from the Gemma family (\textit{Gemma-2-2b-it}, \textit{Gemma-2-9b-it}, \textit{Gemma-3-12b-it}) \citep{gemma_2024, gemma_2025}, Llama family (\textit{Llama-2-7b-chat-hf}, \textit{Llama-2-13b-chat-hf}, \textit{Llama-3.1-8B-Instruct}) \citep{touvron2023llama, grattafiori2024llama3herdmodels}, and the Qwen family (\textit{Qwen2.5-0.5B-Instruct}, \textit{Qwen2.5-7B-Instruct}, \textit{Qwen3-0.6B}, \textit{Qwen3-8B}) \citep{qwen2, qwen3technicalreport}.
 Besides including the base models of some of the tested RMs, our model selection is guided by broad model representation.
 We use the \textit{tulu-3-wildchat-reused-on-policy-8b} dataset, which comprises prompts from \textit{WildChat} \citep{zhao2024wildchat} and generations of 24 language models based on, providing a rich distribution of model completions grounded in realistic user queries and text lengths.
 Each prompt comes with a chosen and a rejected completion.
 In our analysis, we use $n = 2400$ prompt-chosen-rejected tuples, leading to 4800 evaluated $( r_i(x, y), \Delta s_m (x, y)$ data points for each $(i, m)$ pair.

 \textbf{Results:} An overview of the results is shown with the average absolute correlation coefficients across models $m$ for each RM $i$ in \Cref{tab:ppl_results_meanabscorr} and the detailed results with statistical uncertainties are shown in \Cref{tab:ppl_results_allanllama8b,tab:ppl_results_skyworkllama8b,tab:ppl_results_skyworkqwen8b,tab:ppl_results_skyworkqwen06b,tab:ppl_results_deberta} in \Cref{app:full_results}.
 For all tested RMs, we observe weak but statistically significant correlations between panel-relative cross-entropy and rewards, demonstrating that RM rewards are contaminated by rewarding or punishing specific model-styles.
 While the average absolute correlations are only around 0.1 in \Cref{tab:ppl_results_meanabscorr}, each tested RM shows correlations for individual language models of $\pm0.2$ to 0.4.
 Using $\rho_s^2$ as a heuristic measure of variance explained in rank space, these effect sizes correspond to \textit{approximately} 1\% on average and 4-16\% for individual models of the variance in reward ranks being associated with model-style sensitivity.
-This sensitivity affects top performing SOTA RMs similarly to the less competitive and older deberta-based RM.
-We discuss further implications in \Cref{sec:discussion} and \Cref{app:impact}.
+This sensitivity affects top performing SOTA RMs similarly to the less competitive and older DeBERTa-based RM, directly impacting widely used open-source preference datasets.
+Implicated model families (Llama, Qwen, Gemma) are heavily represented in, e.g., ChatbotArena \citep{chiang2024chatbot}, LMSYS-Chat-1M \citep{zheng2024lmsyschatm}, and AllenAI's Tulu 2.5 Preference Data \citep{ivison2024unpacking}, suggesting that RMs trained on such data may reward recognizable stylistic signatures rather than genuine quality.
+Consequently, RM-policy pairing decisions and training data curation should account for potential style-driven reward inflation.
+We discuss further implications in \Cref{sec:discussion} and the impact statement.

 \textbf{Ablations:} We find statistically significant correlations, even if we use Pearson instead of Spearman correlation, aggregate by taking the mean instead of the median in \Cref{equ:s_panel}, use different normalizations for $s_m$ in \Cref{equ:nll} (number of tokens and characters instead of bytes), using a variety of subsets of the models comprising the panel (e.g., only using RM base or newer models or removing seemingly strongly positive reward-correlated models like \textit{Qwen2.5-7B-Instruct}), and using models in ``thinking mode" or not through API keywords.